AlainMoretti/cli-wrapper/README.md

 ## Remote devices you can log into
 Any piece of equipment offering a decent command line interface.
-Note that the expected prompt from the remote device is a regular expression that you can change.
+Note that the expected prompt from the remote device is a regular expression that you can change (-p argument).
 Then the way you interact with the remote device, either manually or automatically, is all yours.

 ## Known problems
->- pycrypto install through pip usually works well but there used to be a bug, the workaround is to install pycrypto from source : https://www.dlitz.net/software/pycrypto/
->- sometimes the encrypted profile provided to the "-o" option requires an empty line at the end,
->  you can figure that out with debug option "-d", and check if the last parameter is not missing.

 ## Rewards
-- Pexpect and Pcrypto authors and developers
+- Pexpect and Pycrypto authors and developers